nju-websoft/SkeletonKBQA/README.md

 ```
 {
 "question": "People from the country with the capital Brussels speak what languages ?",
 "skeleton": [
 	{
 		"question": "People from the country with the capital Brussels speak what languages ?",
 		"text_span": "with the capital Brussels",
 		"headword_index": 3,
 		"attachment_relation": "nmod"
 	},
 	{
 		"question": "People from the country speak what languages ?",
 		"text_span": "from the country",
 		"headword_index": 0,
 		"attachment_relation": "nmod"
 	}
 ]
 }
 ```

-**Note that we will explain how to run the codes of kbcqa file below**
+**Note that we will explain how to run the codes of kbcqa file below.**

 ## Requirements